delpher/IOC/README.md

 # DI Container
-This is simple and lightweight DI container for JavaScript
+A simple and lightweight DI container for JavaScript.

 ## Major features
 - Resolving from instance